Arnold Schwarzenegger Fast Facts

 March 6, 2016 - Endorses Ohio Gov. John Kasich in the GOP presidential primary.

 January 2, 2017 - "The New Celebrity Apprentice" debuts to underwhelming ratings.
-President-elect Trump ridicules Schwarzenegger on Twitter for coming up short on the Nielsen charts.
+US President-elect Trump ridicules Schwarzenegger on Twitter for low Nielsen ratings.

-June 23, 2017 - Schwarzenegger posts a video on Twitter in which he and French President Emmanuel Macron discuss climate change.
-Macron says that he and Schwarzenegger will "make the planet great again," a riff on President Trump's campaign slogan.

 March 29, 2018 - Has successful open-heart surgery to replace the pulmonic valve inserted in 1997.